 Economic and Environmental Benefits

 Incorporating white clover reduces the demand for chemical nitrogen fertiliser.
-Table 1 below shows the annual savings and reduction of emissions for a typical 31-ha farm under different scenarios.
+The Table below shows the annual savings and reduction of emissions for a typical 31-ha farm under different scenarios.

-Table 1 Net annual savings and emission reductions from grass-clover swards
+Net savings and emission reduction from grass-clover swards

 Scenario 1